NinevaStudios/nineva-docs/docs/ue-plugins/deep-link-unreal.md

 ?> Note: the file has to be without the `.json` resolution in the end.

 Official documentation on this topic can be found [here](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html).

+You can take a look at our example [here](https://ninevastudios.com/.well-known/apple-app-site-association).

 ?> There is a newer approach to form this file (should work only on iOS 13 and higher), described [here](https://developer.apple.com/documentation/safariservices/supporting_associated_domains?language=objc), but it hasn't worked for us.